dcs4cop/dask-distributed-sprint/README.md

 - [xcube conda environment](https://github.com/dcs4cop/xcube)
 - which uses dask 1.2.2
 - ports are configured in .env
+  - scheduler 192.168.1.166

 For [re-]starting the worker, user the update procedure.

-## Updating VM
+## UpdatingStarting a worker7scheduler VM

+To update or manually starting a scheduler/worker user the sequence below.
-To update the xcube version you will need to rebuild the docker image.
-At this stage, the image uses the latest version of xcube.
-Modify the Dockerfile if you wish a different version.
+Modify the Dockerfile if you wish a different xcube version (this proceduer uses xcube version: 'latest').

 - Start VM
 - Login to VM
 - Go to directory dask-distributed-sprint
 - CD to dask-worker or dask-scheduler
-- If you start/update a worker you may want to change the worker ports in .env.
-They need to be unique across the cluster.
 - Exec:
 ```
 git pull